 BankservAfrica has a comprehensive Risk Management Framework which is reviewed and approved at different levels until it is formally noted at the Board.
 There are different role-players in the risk management process, but it is ultimately the Board that is responsible for the management of risks in the organisation.
-BankservAfrica subscribes to the ISO 31000:2009 framework and the top strategic risks as well as operational risks are reviewed regularly.
+BankservAfrica subscribes to the ISO 31000: 2018 framework and the top strategic risks as well as operational risks are reviewed regularly.

-The Risk Management Policy is reviewed and approved annually by the Audit and Risk Committee and subsequently noted by the Board.
-The Risk Management Framework and all updates are reviewed and approved by the Chief Finance & Risk Officer.
+With effect from February 2024, the Risk Management Policy will be reviewed and approved biennially (every two years) by the Audit and Risk Committee and subsequently noted by the Board.
+The Risk Management Framework and all updates are reviewed and approved by the Chief Risk Officer.
 Any changes to the Risk Management process which may impact the Risk Management Policy will be tabled to the Audit and Risk Committee.
 Responsibilities and accountability for risk decisions and decision-making in crises and emergencies are clearly articulated.